Programs

 Children develop physical skills through movement and activity.
 Morning and afternoon playground time is part of the daily schedule to allow for gross motor activity.
 Our playground offers the opportunity to run, climb, slide, ride tricycles and scooters, and play ball.
 In the classroom, children develop fine motor skills by working with art and writing tools, puzzles, and computers.
 Various manipulative materials are available for children to explore while developing their fine motor skills.

 As children work with materials they construct their own understandings through self-guided exploration, learn from peer interaction, and further their thinking and use of academic language through teacher questioning and modeling.
-Writing utensils and texts (i.e. books, menus, magazines, etc.) are integrated throughout the classroom to foster their use in authentic ways.
+Writing utensils and texts (e.g.. books, menus, magazines, etc.) are integrated throughout the classroom to foster their use in authentic ways.

 Teachers guide children’s individual writing development through stages beginning with pretend writing and moving toward writing sentences and stories.
 The combination of invented spellings (sounding out of words) and conventional spellings are supported by encouraging children to sound out unknown words and use resources around the room, such as our Word Wall, to write frequently used words.
-Games and individual teacher interactions provide authentic meaningful contexts to support children’s growing letter/sound correspondence, concepts of print, memorization of Sight Words, use of letter blends, and other important skills needed for reading and writing.
+Games and individual teacher interactions provide authentic meaningful contexts to support children’s growing letter/sound correspondence, concepts of print, memorization of sight words, use of letter blends, and other important skills needed for reading and writing.
 Additionally, chapter books are read before rest time throughout the year and children are encouraged to critically think about and analyze texts read aloud.

-During the Spring semester of Kindergarten children work with teachers in small groups on Sentence Journals and one-on-one with guided reading in addition to Reader’s and Writer’s Workshop.
+During the spring semester of kindergarten children work with teachers in small groups on Sentence Journals and one-on-one with guided reading in addition to Reader’s and Writer’s Workshop.
 Small group instruction takes place to support and challenge children as needed.
 All stages of writing and reading development are respected in our classroom and children are given ample opportunities to share their writing with the class and display their work.

 Children explore mathematical concepts on a daily basis through self-initiated choices in the block area, at the math table, and using tools around the classroom.
 Teachers provide mathematical language to enable children to explain their creations and observations.
 Teacher-created games and activities often entice children to further work with math related concepts in a more direct way.
 For example, teacher-made board games may require children to add the value on two dice, and beads may be available for making patterned jewelry.